ycdxsb/PocOrExp_in_Github/2016/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2016-0777](https://github.com/Live-Hack-CVE/CVE-2016-0777) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2016-0777.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2016-0777.svg)

 ## CVE-2016-0772
- It was found that Python's smtplib library did not return an exception when StartTLS failed to be established in the SMTP.starttls() function.
-A man in the middle attacker could strip out the STARTTLS command without generating an exception on the Python SMTP client application, preventing the establishment of the TLS layer.
+ The smtplib library in CPython (aka Python) before 2.7.12, 3.x before 3.4.5, and 3.5.x before 3.5.2 does not return an error when StartTLS fails, which might allow man-in-the-middle attackers to bypass the TLS protections by leveraging a network position between the client and the registry to block the StartTLS command, aka a &quot;StartTLS stripping attack.&quot;